microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/postmessage.rst

     Hosts may choose to use this message in cases where they want more control over the user's transition to edit mode.
 For example, a host may wish to prompt the user for some additional host-specific information before navigating.

-    ..  admonition:: Excel Online Note

-        Excel Online does not send this message.
-When the user activates the *Edit* UI in Excel Online, the inner iframe will always be navigated.

     ..  attribute:: Values
         :noindex: